 Data description

 We compiled bathymetry data on approximately 5,000 waterbodies in the Northeastern and Midwestern United States from nine official state databases (Fig. 2).
-These represent approximately 15% of all waterbodies in the States included in our study and are a diverse cross section in terms of their characteristics (Table 1), surface areas (4 – 18,500 ha), and span a wide geographic extent including glaciated and non-glaciated regions.
+These represent approximately 15% of all waterbodies in the States included in our study and are a diverse cross section in terms of their characteristics, surface areas, and span a wide geographic extent including glaciated and non-glaciated regions (Table 1).
 Thus, they can be considered representative of the entire population of lakes in our study extent.

 The original data came in a variety of formats including pre-interpolated rasters (Minnesota), contour lines (Nebraska, Michigan, Massachusetts, Kansas, Iowa), contour polygons (New Hampshire, Connecticut), or point depth soundings (Maine).
 For the Minnesota data, we simply clipped the raster for each waterbody to its outline.
 For data from the remaining States, we processed each waterbody by converting its original representation to a point layer (if necessary), rasterizing these points, and creating an interpolated bathymetry “surface” using a simple moving window average in the raster R package (Hijmans 2019).
 The size of the moving window was adjusted iteratively to ensure that each bathymetry raster contained no missing data.